Aaron98990/ways-of-the-game/offside.md

 > - a throw-in
 > - a corner kick

 So, if the ball goes out of play from the touchline or goal line and no goal is scored - there can never be offside from the restart.
+A goalkeeper releasing the ball after control with the hands is not a goal kick and offside can be called.

 [No offside.
 There is never offside when ball received directly from a throw-in. ](https://youtu.be/4C961hfCY6I?t=21)